This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

-After Thanksgiving dinner we decided to have some post turkey coma cocktails.
-I requested an old fashioned and to no surprise I was presented with two options.
+After Thanksgiving dinner, we decided to have some post-turkey coma cocktails.
+I requested an old fashioned and to no surprise, I was presented with two options.
 The “fall special” or the traditional old fashioned.
 What kind of food blogger would I be if I hadn’t experimented with the “fall special?”

-One last thing, don’t underestimate the power of the orange peel in an old fashioned.
+Don’t underestimate the power of the orange peel in an old fashioned.
 It’s simply not the same cocktail without it.
 The oils from the peel add a lot more flavor and aroma than you may think.
 It’s meant to help balance out the cocktail and add flavor.

 Okay, now I gotta go make me one of these because it’s 5 o’clock RIGHT HERE and I can’t take it anymore.

 - 2 ounces Laird’s Applejack brandy